Spacing of the Feet for Different Starting Positions

 First Two Strides

-Along with being poised to explode into the first step, the hips need to be high enough for the hips and body to launch adequately into the race, and this includes the rear leg, hips, and torso moving through sufficiently for the first stride, with the body being elevated and moving up the track adequately.
-(Explained previously) This sets the athlete up for a landing that should appropriately continue the acceleration and momentum efficiently up the track with hips that are rising.
+Along with being poised to explode into the first step, the hips need to be high enough for the hips and body to launch adequately into the race, and this includes the rear leg, hips, and torso moving through and upward sufficiently for the first stride, with the body being elevated and moving up the track adequately.
+(Explained previously) This sets the athlete up for a landing that should appropriately continue the "getting out" and blend into the "driving" efficiently up the track with hips that are rising.
 Again, the angled platform that the block pedals present can facilitate a lower than ideal trajectory/block clearance flight path.

 Again, in my opinion it is important for the sprinter to first learn to accomplish what was described in the previous paragraph in the three-point and four-point positions before much of a focus on using starting blocks, and as I explained previously, in my opinion, developing standing start skills are important as well.